slideloft/new-docs/issuing-assets/how-to-issue-an-asset.md

   });
 ```

-Naturally, the balances for the distributor's account will now hold both XLM and our new Astrodollars.
+Naturally, the balances for the distributor's account will now hold both XBN and our new Astrodollars.